Age of Consent in California

-Statutory rape is the most common charge given for having sex with a minor.
+Statutory rape is the most common charge for engaging in sexual behavior with a minor.
 Even if the intercourse was not violent and forceful in nature, the age difference and the participant being a minor can result in rape charges.

 Statutory rape is a wobbler offense in California.
 This means that depending on the circumstances of the offense, it may be a misdemeanor or a felony charge.